PGhzhang/IDD-Fa18-Lab3/README.md

 # Data Logger (and using cool sensors!)

-*A lab report by John Q. Student.*
+*A lab report by Hanyu Zhang.*

 ## In The Report

-Include your responses to the bold questions on your own fork of [this lab report template](https://github.com/FAR-Lab/IDD-Fa18-Lab2).
-Include snippets of code that explain what you did.
-Deliverables are due next Tuesday.
-Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.

-For this lab, we will be experimenting with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**
+The analog values range from 0 - 1023.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**
+10 bit, because 2^10 = 1024.

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**

 ## Part C. Voltage Varying Sensors

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
 What voltage values do you see from your force sensor?**
+Depending on how hard I press.
+When I press really hard, the voltage goes up to over 900 and when I press lightly, the voltage can be as low, for example 50.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
+According to [Datasheet](https://cdn-shop.adafruit.com/datasheets/FSR400Series_PD.pdf), the output voltage is propotional to the force applied, as indicated by the function as well as the graph.
+As the force applied increases, the FSR resistence decreases, the current flowing increases, resulting in larger voltage.

 **c.
-Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+In Examples->Basic->Fading the LED values range from 0-255.
+What do you have to do so that you get the full range of output voltages from the LED when using your FSR to change the LED color?

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+Flex sensor:
+Photo cell:
+Softpot:

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+Flex sensor:
+Photo cell:
+Softpot:

 ### 2. Accelerometer